simylein/fluxify/readme.md

 `entity()` create entities by providing an table name and some columns. every entity needs at least an `id: primary()` column. pass the return to the `repository` for easy data manipulation

-`primary()` this marks your id column as the primary key. uses non nullable uuids version 4
+`primary()` this marks your id column as the primary key. uses non nullable uuids version 4 or auto incrementing integers

 `column()` create database columns inside the `entity` function